 It’s never been easier to sell your unwanted items online, but choosing the right platform can be a challenge.
 There are many options, including eBay, Facebook Marketplace, Craigslist, Etsy, and lesser-known apps you may be less familiar with.

 One of these is Mercari, a Japanese app that has been operating since 2013.
 Mercari has gained a lot of traction in the U.S. in recent years and is now one of the most popular.
-It’s a great platform to sell various items, such as electronics, automotive parts, office supplies, toys, games, musical instruments, and more.
+It’s a great online marketplace to sell various items, such as electronics, automotive parts, office supplies, toys, games, musical instruments, vintage items, and more.

 In this article, we’ll take a closer look at Mercari and fifteen other sites and apps like Mercari to help you make an informed choice.

 Related reading: The Easiest Things to Flip for Profit